drop-games/eb-docs/docs/Whitepaper/Blockchain.md

 ## In-game currency

+Besides price of the token up and staking rewards distributed, $SPR has intristic purpose of being the currency in Hyperblade ecocystem.

+All of the trades are facilitated in $SPR (or $ETH converted to $SPR on the spot).

 ### Hyperblade Marketplace

 Hyperblade Marketplace is where all of the HB related purchases are being made.
 It's a market where players trade their NFTs as well as purchase DLC and other game-related stuff.